ArneCL/BlogPosts/react-spring-transitions.md

 })
 ```

-`initial` is the initial position of the items`. `from` is where they come from when they're added (100% above the final position in this case). `enter` is its resting place.
+`initial` is the initial position of the items. `from` is where they come from when they're added (100% above the final position in this case). `enter` is its resting place.
 And `leave` is where it will go when it's removed from the list (in our case we'll animate it off the screen)

 Finally we render it like this: